demirantay/notebook/compsci/compilers/cooper-n-torczon/part-2.md

 results.
 The scanning loop repeats the two basic actions of a scanner: read a character and simulate the dfa’s action.

+  The skeleton scanner uses the variable state to hold the current state of the simulated dfa.
+It updates state using a two-step, table-lookup process.
+First, it classifies char into one of a small set of categories using the CharCat table.
+The scanner for r[0. . .
+9]+ has three categories: Register, Digit, or
+Other.
+Next, it uses the current state and the character category as indices into the transition table

+  __Avoiding Excess Roll Back__ --

 - `Direct-Coded Scanners` --

 - `Hand-Coded Scanners` --